colearendt/tidyjson/README.md

 ## `tbl_json`

-The first step in using tidyjson is to convert your JSON into a tbl_json object.
+The first step in using tidyjson is to convert your JSON into a `tbl_json` object.
 Almost every function in tidyjson accepts a `tbl_json` object as it's first parameter, and returns a `tbl_json` object for downstream use. `tbl_json` inherits from `dplyr::tbl`.

-A `tbl_json` object is comprised of a `data.frame` with an additional attribute, `JSON`, that contains a list of JSON data of the same length as the number of rows in the data.frame.
-Each row of data in the data.frame corresponds to the JSON found in the same index of the JSON attribute.
+A `tbl_json` object is comprised of a `data.frame` with an additional attribute, `JSON`, that contains a list of JSON data of the same length as the number of rows in the `data.frame`.
+Each row of data in the `data.frame` corresponds to the JSON found in the same index of the `JSON` attribute.

 The easiest way to construct a `tbl_json` object is directly from a character string or vector.